Veritas College: Monitors

-The Party Branch
+Party branch

-The Party Branch of Veritas College refers to the campus branch of the Chinese Communist Party.
+The Party branch of Veritas College refers to the campus branch of the Chinese Communist Party.
 Usually its activities are closed to its own members.

-The Veritas College Magazine
+Veritas College Magazine

-Founded in 2008, this is a magazine for all student residents.
-It features articles about college life.
+Founded in 2008, the Veritas College Magazine features articles about college life.
 It is published at the beginning of the semesters, and is produced by a group of journalists and editors.

-Clubs and Societies
+Clubs and societies

 The Polar Star Outdoor Expedition Club

 Founded in 2013, the Polar Star Outdoor Expedition Club is a club for students who enjoy outdoor activities, such as climbing mountains, camping, etc. Every two years, the club holds a Chief ATP Camp to train members in teamwork and survival skills.

 Lingxi Psychology Club

 Founded in 2010, the club aims to provide professional psychology information and cultivate students' interest in mental health.
 The club is directed by instructor Dong-ping Jiang, who has a master in psychology.

 Debate Team

 Founded in 2008, Veritas College's debate team participates in regional and national tournaments.